Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: Introduction

 \section{Introduction}

 Ever since the Higgs boson discovery~\citep{CMS:2012qbp, ATLAS:2012yve}, the particle has always remained in the spotlight.
 It is believed that more profound studies of Higgs boson properties can shed some light on the mysteries of nature and can also help to probe the beyond Standard Model (BSM) physics.
-In the light of no clear signature of new physics emerging from the LHC data analysed so far, precision measurements in the Higgs sector are one of the main goals of the future colliders such as FCC-hh \citep{Benedikt:2022kan}.
-A better understanding of Higgs properties requires a very precise theoretical predictions for Higgs production and decay channels.
-Out of five prominent decay modes of Higgs, $H \rightarrow ZZ^*$ is a rare decay mode of Higgs boson.
-When the $Z$ bosons further decay into a pair of charged leptons, it is also known as ``Golden decay channel".
-Due to properties like a clean background and excellent resolution in reconstructing Higgs, this decay channel played a very important role in the Higgs discovery.
-The decay channel, due to its nontrivial final state kinematics, has also been utilized to study the spin and $CP$ properties of the Higgs boson \citep{Bolognesi:2012mm, CMS:2014nkk, ATLAS:2013xga}.
+In the light of no clear signature of new physics emerging from the LHC data analysed so far, precision measurements in the Higgs sector are one of the main goals of future colliders such as FCC-hh \citep{Benedikt:2022kan}.
+A better understanding of Higgs properties requires precise theoretical predictions for Higgs production and decay channels.
+Out of five prominent decay modes of the Higgs, $H \rightarrow ZZ^*$ decay, where $Z^*$ is off-shell, is a rare one.
+When the $Z$ and $Z^*$ further decay into a pair of charged leptons, it is also known as the ``Golden decay channel''.
+Due to the properties like a clean background and excellent resolution in reconstructing Higgs, this decay channel played a very important role in the Higgs discovery.
+The decay channel, due to its non-trivial final state kinematics, has also been utilized to study the spin and $CP$ properties of the Higgs boson \citep{Bolognesi:2012mm, CMS:2014nkk, ATLAS:2013xga}.
 On the standard model side, it is crucial to have precise predictions including the higher-order terms in the perturbative calculation of the amplitude for the partial decay width of the $H \to ZZ^*$.